Abu Simbel from Aswan: Is It Really Worth It?

 The first time I saw a photo of Abu Simbel, I honestly thought it had to be fake.
 Four massive statues of Ramses II, carved directly into a cliff and staring across the desert?
 It looked like something from a fantasy movie — not a real place you could actually visit.

 Yes, it means waking up painfully early.
 And yes, the desert drive is long (and kind of boring).
 But is Abu Simbel worth it?
 Absolutely.
-Alongside the Pyramids of Giza, this is one of the most jaw-dropping and important ancient sites in all of Egypt.
+Alongside the Pyramids of Giza, this ancient temple should be a highlight of any 10-day Egypt itinerary.

 In this guide, I’ll show you exactly how to visit Abu Simbel from Aswan, why it’s 100% worth the effort, and everything I wish I’d known before going — so you can plan it right the first time.